ariakit/ariakit/.changeset/3298-custom-content-typing.md

 "@ariakit/react": minor
 ---

-Implement `normalizeTypeaheadText` function on the [`CompositeTypeahed`](https://ariakit.org/reference/composite-typeahead) component to allow for custom text normalization.
+Implement `normalizeTypeaheadText` function on the [`CompositeTypeahed`](https://ariakit.org/reference/composite-typeahead) to allow for custom text normalization.